 Let's take a closer look at everything related to a remodel.

-According to a recent study, a typical kitchen remodel will cost $12,361—and that's if you're talking a median.
-Typical projects will be around $10,000 to $50,000 depending on what you are doing, the size of the kitchen, and if you need any additional plumbing.
+According to a recent study, the average kitchen remodel will cost $12,361.
+However, projects can range from $10,000 to $50,000 or more depending on what you are doing, the size of the kitchen, and if you need any additional plumbing.

 To make sure we give you the best possible answers, we're going to sort remodeling costs based on the intricacy of the remodel.